UNC-Libraries/jitterbug/README.md

 ## Adding a New Suggested Form Field
 Jitterbug uses the [devbridge autocomplete plugin](https://github.com/devbridge/jQuery-Autocomplete) for jQuery to implement suggested form field values.
 In order to add a new suggested form field value, do the following:

 1. Define a controller method in the SuggestionsController class for the field using plural naming conventions.
-You only need to copy and paste one of the exsiting methods and change the parameters for the ```getAutocompleteSuggestions()``` method call to correspnod to the model you want the suggestions for, and then the field name.
+You only need to copy and paste one of the exsiting methods and change the parameters for the ```getAutocompleteSuggestions()``` method call to correspond to the model you want the suggestions for, and then the field name.
 2. Add a route to routes.php in the 'suggestions' group that references the controller method that was defined in step 1.
 3. Go to the form where you want the suggestions to appear, and give the input element a css id name. e.g. #speed, or #recording-location, etc.
 4. In app.js, add a jQuery selector using the id you created in step 3, then call autocomplete.
 The serviceUrl should correspond to the route you created in step 2.
 For example: